abolfazlghasemi83/Taskmaster/README.md

 [https://abolfazlghasemi83.github.io/Taskmaster/](https://abolfazlghasemi83.github.io/Taskmaster/)

+### License📜
+ This project is open-source and available under the terms of the MIT License.
+Copyright (c) 2025 Abolfazl Ghasemi

 ### Installation (For developers)

 Since this is a single-page app, you can clone the repository and open the main file directly in your browser: